 Walk to school month teaching resources

-Let pupils enjoy the scenes of autumn and say goodbye to traffic jams and parking stress this Walk to School Month (October).
-There’s so much to think about - from the environment to healthy living, road safety to self-confidence.
+Pupils can enjoy the scenes of autumn and you can say goodbye to traffic jams and parking stress this Walk to School Month (October).
+There’s so much to think about – from the environment and healthy living to road safety and self-confidence.
 These hand-picked resources will help you make the most of it.

 Partner spotlight: Living Streets share a number of exhilarating resources to excite pupils to turn car engines off and get energised.